top of page

 Throughout 2025

-We’re happy to announce that the Bellefonte Art Museum will be exhibiting a rotating selection of colorful poetry posters written by students in Ridgelines’ Imagination Club at the Bellefonte Youth Center over the past two years.
-Beginning in mid-January, collaborative poems from BYC Imagination Club students will be displayed along the walls leading up to The Makery at the Museum, a dedicated children’s art studio, housed on the second floor of BAM.
-We hope you'll stop by and enjoy their words!
+We’re happy to announce that the Bellefonte Art Museum will be exhibiting a rotating selection of colorful poetry posters written by students in Ridgelines’ Art & Imagination Club.
+Beginning in September, collaborative poems celebrating the exuberant voices of Central Pennsylvania’s rural youth will be displayed along the walls leading up to The Makery at the Museum, a dedicated children’s art studio, housed on the second floor of BAM.

 NEWS